EslaFunk/TigerVent/Tutorials/Programming In-Board/programming-in-board.md

  * RX (green wire)
  * RESET (Blue wire)

 This was incorporated into the PCB design to allow in-board programming, after the microcontroller was placed into the socket.
-Here's an illustration of what it looks like:
+Here's an illustration of what it looks like on our schematic and board:

 ![alt text][pcbprogramming] ![alt text][actualboard]

+We used female sockets to program the chips on the fly.
+The IC on the left is the IC for the slave and the IC on the right is the master.
+For both, 5V and GND needs to be connected, but depending on which one you want to program, the other 3 wires should be in their respective connectors.